 As the hype for innovative games continues to grow, fans of Final Fantasy are anxiously awaiting any news on new installments.
 While there is no solid release date yet, it seems that Square Enix has been busy with something else: The Stranger of Paradise mobile game.

 Stranger of Paradise: Final Fantasy Origin is a game that has been released on Steam.
-This review will discuss the pros and cons of the game.
+This post will discuss the pros and cons of the game.
 Read more in detail here: stranger of paradise final fantasy origin steam.

 Back during Square Enix’s E3 2021 presentation, the first Stranger of Paradise: Final Fantasy Origin announcement video… boy oh boy, it was something.
 Many folks shivered.
 Who could blame them if they were perplexed?
 The concept of an ultra-violent Final Fantasy spinoff portraying Eminem’s long-lost sibling enraged some.
 On the other side, I was ecstatic.
 I’m not sure why, but something about it struck a chord with me immediately away.
 It seemed to be either entirely insane in a good manner, or something so utterly foolish, so freaking ridiculous, that I’d find myself laughing at it while playing.